2 members of secretive sect plead guilty to fraud charges

 Jerry Gross owned the Foot & Ankle Center of the Carolinas in Forest City, North Carolina.
 His son worked there, managing business operations, including payroll and personnel decisions, according to court records.

-As part of his plea deal, Gross agreed to cooperate with the government.
+As part of his plea deal, Jerry Gross agreed to cooperate with the government.
 The criminal investigation into Word of Faith is ongoing.
+Former church member John Huddle of Marion said Friday he was interviewed several months ago by state criminal investigators and U.S. Department of Homeland Security agents.
+He said he was asked not to discuss the topic of his interview.

 The U.S attorney's office said the Grosses' scheme netted nearly $150,000 for which employees were not entitled from September 2009 to March 2013.
 The two made it appear that they had laid off employees, including themselves, making them eligible for unemployment benefits.
 But prosecutors said the workers remained on the job.